 It is very important that students choose subjects wisely.
-There is little doubt that students' best results come from choosing the subjects they 'like and do best in'.
+There is little doubt that students' best results come from choosing the subjects they are passionate about and do well in.
 Choosing a curriculum because other students have performed well in them or based on what friends are doing are poor guides to curriculum selection.